florianprs/Stream_RPI_Youtube/README.md

 ### 2. Get the key of your YouTube channel

 To stream on your own YouTube channel, you need to get your "Stream key".
-It is a key that is working only on you YouTube channel and give you the right to stream on this.
+It is a key that is working only on your YouTube channel and gives you the right to stream on this.
-So, connect you to you YouTube channel.
+So, connect you to your YouTube channel.
 Then, go to creator studio.
 Next, go to live streaming.
 Now, go above the page and keep the "Stream name/key"